taowen/vue-db/README.md

 # vue-db

+Vue 3 data binding, within **500** lines of code

-Majority of the work is done by [vue 3 reactivity system](https://vuejs.org/api/reactivity-core.html), vue-db just unleash its full potential with **500** lines of code.
+Majority of the work is done by [vue 3 reactivity system](https://vuejs.org/api/reactivity-core.html), vue-db just unleash its full potential

 * cross component data sync, such as form
 * javascript based animation without cost of vue reconciliation